 - A request for identification of particular individuals who would hold relevant evidence and the name of the individual or individuals who will be responsible for evidence preservation

-Send the letter directly to the defendant and cc his or her insurance company or legal team, where applicable.
+Send the letter directly to the defendant and his or her insurance company or legal team, if applicable.
 Keep a copy of the evidence preservation letter so that you have proof that it was sent and received.
 The easiest way to do this is to send the letter via certified mail with a return receipt requested.

 When Is an Individual or Company Required to Preserve Evidence?